sonata-project/SonataAdminBundle/docs/reference/action_list.rst

 Customizing the query used to generate the list
 -----------------------------------------------

-.. versionadded:: 3.63

-    The ``configureQuery`` method was introduced in 3.63.

 You can customize the list query thanks to the ``configureQuery`` method::